How to Work with Document Tabs in Google Apps Script

 To work with all tabs in a document, we first need a function to retrieve all tabs in a document.

-const getDocumentTabs = (document) => {
+const getDocumentTabs = document => {

 const allTabs = [];